Nudge (book)

-Nudge: Improving Decisions about Health, Wealth, and Happiness is a book written by University of Chicago economist and Nobel Laureate Richard H. Thaler and Harvard Law School Professor Cass R. Sunstein, first published in 2008.
+Nudge: Improving Decisions about Health, Wealth, and Happiness is a book written by University of Chicago economist and Nobel laureate Richard H. Thaler and Harvard Law School professor Cass R. Sunstein, first published in 2008.
 In 2021, a revised edition was released, subtitled The Final Edition.

 The book draws on research in psychology and behavioral economics to defend libertarian paternalism and active engineering of choice architecture.
-The book also popularised the concept of nudge theory.
+The book also popularized the concept of nudge theory.
 A nudge, according to Thaler and Sunstein is any form of choice architecture that alters people's behaviour in a predictable way without restricting options or significantly changing their economic incentives.
 To count as a mere nudge, the intervention must require minimal intervention and must be cheap.

 The book received largely positive reviews.
 The Guardian described it as "never intimidating, always amusing and elucidating: a jolly economic romp but with serious lessons within."
 It was named one of the best books of 2008 by The Economist.

 Summary

 Human behavior

 One of the main justifications for Thaler's and Sunstein's endorsement of libertarian paternalism in Nudge draws on facts of human nature and psychology.
-The book is critical of the homo economicus view of human beings "that each of us thinks and chooses unfailingly well, and thus fits within the textbook picture of human beings offered by economists."
+The book is critical of the homo economicus view of human beings "that each of us thinks and chooses unfailingly well, and thus fits within the textbook picture of human beings offered by economists".

 They cite many examples of research which raise "serious questions about the rationality of many judgments and decisions that people make".
 They state that, unlike members of homo economicus, members of the species homo sapiens make predictable mistakes because of their use of heuristics, fallacies, and because of the way they are influenced by their social interactions.